-Moffat often used one sheet of negative and contact printing paper for two separate exposures, probably to economise on materials.
-This practical method offers an insight into Moffat's working methods and shows us how he refined an image by trying out different poses.
-Red pencil markings on some of the contact sheets show how he intended to crop or enlarge portions of the image.
+Moffat often printed two separate exposures together on one sheet of photographic paper, probably to economise on materials.
+These multiple images and contact sheets reveal his process in experimenting with different poses to reach the final image.
+Red and black pencil markings on some of the contact sheets show how he intended to crop or enlarge portions of the image.

-Moffat's photographic activity reached beyond the confines of the studio, and the large number of contact prints (made by placing the negative directly on a piece of photographic paper to obtain a small, quick reference image) preserved in the Moffat archive reveal a keen eye for the informal still life compositions that could be found in daily life.
-Moffat might have later used the contact prints to work up ideas for advertising, commercial or personal work.
+Moffat's photographic activity also reached beyond the confines of his studio.
+The Moffat archive at the V&A includes a large number of contact prints (made by placing the negative directly on to a piece of photographic paper to obtain a small, quick reference image) that reveal his eye for finding informal still life compositions in daily life.
+Often shot from unusual angles or employing dramatic cropping, his snapshots record the textures of stone, water and plants, as well as modern motifs.
+Moffat may have used these contact prints at a later date to work up ideas for advertising, commercial or personal work.

-Moffat was a pioneer of the complex tri-carbro colour print process.
-The process required three separately exposed black and white glass plate negatives, with each exposure made through a different filter of red, green and blue.
+During the 1930s, Moffat pioneered a complex colour print process called 'tri-carbro' or 'three colour carbro process'.
+This process required three separately exposed black and white glass plate negatives, with each exposure made through a different filter of red, green and blue.
 The negatives were printed onto thin sheets of gelatine stained in these colours.
-Each sheet was then mounted by overlaying one on top of the other in register.
+Each sheet was then mounted by overlaying one on top of the other.